-The Company has incurred a cumulative deficit to date of \$63.4 million as at December 31, 2023, and has had losses from operations for multiple years.
-Continued operations of the Company are dependent on the Company's ability to generate profitable earnings in the future, receive continued financial support, and/or complete external financing.
-Management expects that its cash balance, cash flows from operating activities, and available credit facilities will be sufficient to fund the operations of the Company for at least the next twelve months.
+The Company has incurred a cumulative deficit to date of \$68.8 million as at December 31, 2024, and has had losses from operations for multiple years.
+Continued operations of the Company are dependent on the Company's ability to generate positive cash flow in the future, receive continued financial support, and/or complete external financing.
+Management expects that its cash balance, cash flows from operating activities, and available credit facilities will be sufficient to fund the operations of the Company for at least twelve months from the date of this report.